Hawaiʻi • State Testimony

 Step 1 — Fill in a few details

 Start with the basics: bill information, your position, and how you’re connected.
 Then add a few sentences for each prompt.
-The right side will show your draft.

 Found in the hearing notice or bill page.